splunk/public-o11y-docs/synthetics/test-config/private-locations.rst

 #.
 On the :guilabel:`Task definition name` page, select the revisions to delete, and then select :guilabel:`Actions` and :guilabel:`Deregister`.

 #.
-Verify the information in the `Deregister` window, and then select `Deregister` to finish.
+Verify the information in the :guilabel:`Deregister` window, and then select :guilabel:`Deregister` to finish.

 Private runners deployed with Helm